 Children can benefit greatly by having props they can use to engage in pretend play.
 Parents should keep a variety of items on hand that could be used for this purpose, such as dress-up clothes and accessories, stuffed animals, or small toys.
 They also need to make sure the space is safe for exploration so kids don’t accidentally injure themselves while

 Low lying shelves

 Try having kids’ items on low-lying shelves which is easily accessible for kids.
 This creates independence in children.
 They can take whatever they want on their own without depending on an adult.

 The space should be safe for children so they don’t injure themselves while playing.
 You can secure sharp corners of tables with some kid safety accessories, close open low-lying plug points, and so on.

 To sum it up…

-As a parent, it is our role to encourage our child to play and explore their imagination.
-They will have more fun and grow in a healthy way that is beneficial for them now and the future.
+As a parent, it is our role to encourage our children to play and explore their imagination.
+They will have more fun and grow in a healthy way that is beneficial for them now and in the future.